ni0ki/ui-components/README.md

 ## Usage guide

-In order to see all the available components that you this library offers.
-// TODO (github pages)
+All the available components offered by this library are described [here](https://dashlane.github.io/ui-components/).
+Feel free to navigate through them and to live test the behaviour of each.

 ## Built With